project-alice-assistant/docs/docs/about-alice/README.md

  ## What can Alice do?
  Many things!
 But she cannot cook yet...
 Have a look at our ever growing community made skill collection: [https://store.projectalice.io](https://store.projectalice.io)

+_*project Alice is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
+By buying over these links you support Project Alice - all recommendations are real and not influenced by this!_